nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Usage-&-Update.md

 ### Arc Update

 * Best option is to replace the Bootmedia with the new Arc Version
-* You can do a "Full Upgrade Loader" in Arc Update Section
+* Or you can select "Upgrade Loader" in Arc Update Section

 ### DSM Update